Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

    - all main loops of spawned processes are spawned thanks to (correct) closures now, to avoid having to export the corresponding functions

-   - two overall execution targets, 'development' (the default) and 'production' are defined now, they allow to configure the whole software stack according to these profiles (ex: in production mode, debug checkings and traces are removed, some operations cannot fail on time-out anymore, etc.); ex: ``make clean all EXECUTION_TARGET=production``; note that this is a compile-time setting, not a runtime one; native compilation is currently enabled in production mode, but may not be in the future, depending on the feedback
+   - two overall execution targets, 'development' (the default) and 'production' are defined now, they allow to configure the whole software stack according to these profiles (e.g. in production mode, debug checkings and traces are removed, some operations cannot fail on time-out anymore, etc.); e.g. ``make clean all EXECUTION_TARGET=production``; note that this is a compile-time setting, not a runtime one; native compilation is currently enabled in production mode, but may not be in the future, depending on the feedback

    - detailed type specifications have been added everywhere (each function of each module of each layer); process initially partly automated thanks to our ``add-deduced-type-specs.escript`` script